ecotoxxplorer/galaxyserver/index.md

 ```
 $ sudo systemctl start docker.postgres1.service # start the service
 $ sudo systemctl start galaxy1 # start the service
+$ sudo systemctl enable docker.postgres1.service # automatically get it to start on boot
 $ sudo systemctl enable galaxy1 # automatically get it to start on boot
 ```